Academic Affairs Policy Statement No. 21 (.pdf)

 7. Approval Process

-Courses require approval to be offered through distance education and will require an E-suffix.
-Approval will follow the established course approval process.
-Per Board of Regents policy, all programs offered through distance education require approval as an External Degree.
+Approvals for courses and programs to be offered through distance education will follow the established course and program approval processes.
+Course proposals will use the CAPA approval process.
 External Degree proposals will be submitted by deans of respective schools or colleges or directors of institutes directly to the Office of the Senior Vice President for Academic Affairs and Provost.
-Graduate program proposals must first be reviewed by the Dean of the Graduate School who will then forward them to the Office of the Senior Vice President for Academic Affairs and Provost.
+Graduate program proposals must first be reviewed by the dean of the Graduate School who will then forward them to the Office of the Senior Vice President for Academic Affairs and Provost.
 Proposals will be reviewed by the University Curriculum Committee and subsequently forwarded with a recommendation to the University Council for consideration.
 University Council recommendations on proposals are forwarded to the Office of the Senior Vice President for Academic Affairs and Provost who will transmit the same to the President of the University for consideration.
-The President will transmit proposals to the Board of Regents with his or her recommendation.
-Board of Regents approval is required for External Degree programs.
+The President will transmit notification to the Board of Regents.
 A proposal for a program that will be offered through distance education should follow the format provided in Appendix C.

 8. Guidelines for Distance Education

 a.
-Courses or programs should comply with the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) statement on Distance Education.
+Courses and programs offered through distance education must comply with SACSCOC policies and principles regarding distance education.
 In addition, courses or programs must meet the following requirements to be considered appropriate for distance education:

 - All distance education, as defined in this policy, should be offered in conjunction with a UGA degree or certificate program.